ingadhoc/sale/sale_ux/README.rst

 #.
 Make that, by default, links to sale orders shows "sale" data and not only "quotation" data.
 #.
 Add option in settings to show "Customer Reference" field on Sale Order tree view and in the main section of the form view.
 #.
 Add a menu item on Orders for "Sale Order Lines" and improve views with more fields.
 #.
-Make button "Send by email" also available on sale orders with done state.
+Make button "Send by email" also available on sale orders with "locked" state.
 #.
 Make the "Cancel" button also visible sale orders with done state so that if "Lock confirmed Orders" setting is enabled, sale users can still cancel a sale order that has not been delivered or invoiced yet without having to unlock it.
 #.
 Fix in button "Create invoice" in sale orders, to create a refund invoice if the sale order amount it's zero and the line's quantities are negative (because of a return).
 #.
 Block cancellation of a sale order if there is a related invoice in a state different from "draft" or "cancel".
 #.
 Customer Preview" button in sale orders, opens the online quotation in a new tab.
 #.
 Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage.
 #.
-Make subtotal included/excluded optional and not related to tax b2b/b2c
+Makes included/excluded taxes optional on total OV/invoice lines and not related to b2b/b2c taxes.
 #.
 Add option in Sales settings to update prices automatically.
 #.
 Add selection field to force "Invoiced" status of a sale order, available only for admin with tec features.
 #.
 Add options in settings to allow any user as salesman (portal or internal)
 #.
 Add filter to be able to select an analytic account on sale orders with the same partner/commercial partner as the sale order.
 #.
-Add tracking to payment terms and pricelist on sale orders.
+Add tracking to payment terms on sale orders.
-#.
-Add a link from Invoices to the Sale Order that generated it.
 #.
 Add the field "Internal Notes" in the sales order form and the setting to allow propagating the "Internal Notes" to invoices.

 Installation